PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 The function above uses `squeue` to list all your job id's in ascending order and then it passes the last one to `scancel`.
 Later in this repo a Python implementation of `mycancel` is presented.
 The implementation above is of course in Bash.

-### View the Slurm efficiency report without specifying the job id
+### View Slurm efficiency reports without specifying the job id

 If you set `#SBATCH --mail-user` in your Slurm script then you will receive an efficiency report by email.
 The following command can also be used from the directory containing the slurm output file (e.g., `slurm-3741530.out`):